Introducing features and useful functions you should know when considering using Alibaba Cloud ApsaraDB for POLARDB

 Data migration support by DTS

-If you are using PolarDB for the first time, you do not need to consider this, but
+If you are using PolarDB for the first time, you don't need to consider these points, but

-if you are switching from an existing service's database, you will need to consider the following.
+if you want to migrate from an existing service's database, you will need to consider the following:

 • How to migrate data from an existing database